Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 Allen Klein – From The Beatles: Allen Klein’s Affidavit: Rockmine On-Line

-The official announcement that Triumph had gained control of NEMS Enterprises was made on February 24.
+An official announcement confirming Triumph’s acquisition of NEMS Enterprises was made on February 24.

 I didn’t know who [Allen Klein] was.
 For all I knew he might have been a nasty little gangster.
 I only agreed to see him because Clive Epstein asked me to see him for Lennon’s sake.
 He said, ‘You’re very smart to have jumped in first and bought Nems, but what you didn’t know was that the Epsteins owed the Beatles huge sums of money from road shows’.